azoor-desu/azoor-desu.github.io/_posts/blog/2024-05-14-migrating-to-linux.md

 title: Migrating to Linux
 description: "Adventures ond documentations of moving from Windows to Linux"
 date: 2024-05-14T15:27:39.304Z
-preview: "/assets/img/blog/migrating-to-linux/windoes.webp"
+preview: ""
-tags: []
+tags: ["Linux", "OS"]
-categories: []
+categories: ["Blog"]
 type: default
+image: /assets/img/blog/migrating-to-linux/windoes.webp
+pin: false
 ---
 # Things to clarify
 This post is about my journey transitioning from Windows to Linux, and a brief documentation of the processes I went through to live happily ever after on my new OS environment.
 It is by no means a smooth transition, and this post is definitely not to convince anyone to do the same as I did.
 However, if you're somewhat interested in what it takes to make the leap, this post may contain some useful tips to keep in mind, especially for someone moving from Windows.